hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 This includes mechanisms, which aim:

-- to securely update the state after each signature,
+- to securely update the state before the signature is released,

 - to set up Stateful HBS with a split state and/or private key, so that signatures can be generated from either part without risk of state reuse,